BenFrantzDale/BenFrantzDale.github.io/_posts/2024-10-01-sender-intuition-senders-dont-send.md

 Ben FrantzDale
 1 October 2024

 I’ve been keeping an eye on the [P2300 “Senders” proposal](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2024/p2300r10.html#intro) for generic asynchrony for many years, but felt like I never quite “got” it.
-I know I’m not the only one who has found it challenging to grok, leading to questions like [is `then(f)` a sender–receiver?](https://www.youtube.com/watch?v=nQpXOx0D7I8&t=1390s) Yet, I could tell a while ago that it showed amazing promise, taking inspiration from Stepanov with the ambitious goal of generically abstracting asynchronous programming with the goal of zero runtime abstraction overhead.
+I know I’m not the only one who has found it challenging to grok, leading to questions like "[is `then(f)` a sender–receiver?](https://www.youtube.com/watch?v=nQpXOx0D7I8&t=1390s)" (It's not; see below.)
+Yet, I could tell a while ago that it showed amazing promise, taking inspiration from Stepanov with the ambitious goal of generically abstracting asynchronous programming with the goal of zero runtime abstraction overhead.
 The promise is that this will allow us to write code that works equally well for describing asynchronous algorithms on a microcontroller (without allocation or exceptions) as it does for distributing the processing of terabytes of data across a cluster of GPUs or other supercomputers.
 It’s a lofty goal, but as far as I can tell the goal is being met!
 Somehow my confusion dissolved on my drive home from the airport after CppCon 2024.
 Let me share the step-by-step understanding that finally made it click.

 ## Background